CrankBoyHQ/crankboy-app/README.md

 CrankBoy can apply patches (i.e. ROM hacks) to your games for you, and you can select which patches to apply before launching the game.
 This means you don't need to make multiple copies of a ROM for each combination of hacks to apply.

+You can download hacks mirrored from [romhacking.net](https://www.romhacking.net/) directly through CrankBoy, for convenience.

-Using the USB method described above, create a folder in the game's data directory, in the `patches/` subdirectory, matching the associated ROM name without extension.
+Alternatively, using the USB method described above, create a folder in the game's data directory, in the `patches/` subdirectory, matching the associated ROM name without extension.
 For instance, given a ROM `Squid Game Boy.gb`, create the directory `patches/Squid Game Boy/`, and place your various `.ips` patch files in this directory.
 (If you go to `⊙ > settings > Patch...` from the main library within CrankBoy, this directory will be